durrantlab/autogrow4/tutorial/tutorial_description.txt

 #
 ## Docker submission:
-    The/autogrow4/Docker/ directory contains the scripts to run AutoGrow4 within a docker container.
+    The /autogrow4/Docker/ directory contains the scripts to run AutoGrow4 within a docker container.
 These scripts are useful when using OS that is not compatible with AutoGrow dependencies or are not supported by our current multithreading approach, such as Windows.